Home | Jelly Bars with Peanuts and Oats

 • Preheat your oven to 350 degrees F.

-• Mix the oats, flours, sugar, peanut, and sea salt together in a large bowl.
+• Mix the oats, flour, peanut butter powder, sugar, peanut, and sea salt in a medium bowl.

-• In a smaller bowl whisk the apple, eggs, oil, and vanilla together.
+• In a small bowl whisk the apple, eggs, oil, and vanilla together.

 • Pour the egg mixture into the dry ingredients.
 Mix until combined.
 It will seem dry as you mix it but it will eventually fully combine.